72nd/baserowdantic/README.md

 ## ORM-like access using models

-**Note: This part of the documentation needs to be revised and no longer completely reflects the current state.
-We'll probably move this into the API documentation.
-Please refer to [the walkthrough](#walkthrough--introductory-example) and the [comprehensive ORM example](https://github.com/alex-berlin-tv/baserowdantic/blob/main/example/orm.py) for up-to-date information.**
+**Note:** This former part of the README was removed in favor of a more in dept introduction example, the [comprehensive ORM example](https://github.com/alex-berlin-tv/baserowdantic/blob/main/example/orm.py) and more examples in the API documentation.